On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Regularity of Causal Fermion Systems

-The addition of positive energy particles to the vacuum - or to a regular system with holes - merely add information to the system and, as such, it should not affect the regularity of the causal fermion system.
-This is indeed the case, as we now go to prove.
+The addition of positive-energy particles to the vacuum enriches the system and, as such, it should not affect regularity.
+This is indeed the case, as we now prove in full generality.

-Suppose we are given a finite-dimensional subspace $\sU_-\subset\scH_-$ such that $a_-(\sU_-)$ is regular, such as as a $\varepsilon$-macroscopic system or the vacuum itself.
-If now we add some positive energy physical solutions, the relevant Hilbert space changes into $a(\sU_+,\sU_-)=a_-(\sU_-) \oplus\sU_+$ for some finite dimensional subspace $\sU_+\subset\sol^+ $.
-Since this Hilbert space contains $a_-(\sU_-)$, we can apply Lemma \ref{lemmanucleoregolare}-(v) and get the following.
+Suppose we are given a finite-dimensional subspace $\sU_-\subset\scH_-$ such that $a_-(\sU_-)$ is regular, such as an $\varepsilon$-macroscopic system or the vacuum itself.
+If we now add some positive-energy physical solutions (described by a finite-dimensional subspace $\sU_+\subset\sol^+ $) the relevant Hilbert space becomes